 Opposition has been raised against the explicit mapping of all structured types to GROUP elements with utype either the type, or the role(+type) the type plays in the definition of a parent GROUP.
+Some of the objections are that

 - 1. It does not conform to existing usage. - 2.
-It is complex and harder to parse using SED - 3.
-It cannot be applied to TAP_SCHEMA or in FITS files - 4. ...
+It is complex and harder to parse using simple string matching tools such as SED - 3.
+It cannot be applied to TAP\SCHEMA or in FITS files - 4. ...

-The argument could be that in particular attributes with a structured data type might not need such a hierarchy, which, depending on data model, might be deep indeed (see some STC examples).
-Instead if utypes had a path like structure, then from the structure the grouping of attributes belonging together might be inferred.
+Another argument against the proposal could be that in particular attributes with a structured data type might not need such a hierarchy, which, depending on data model, might be deep indeed (see some STC examples).
+Instead if utypes had a formally defined path like structure, then from the structure, the hierarchical grouping of attributes belonging together might be inferred.

 Existing utypes lists such as STC and Characterization seem to have taken this approach as some examples from the usages document show: